Yoyoshix/Number_Generation/super_lucky_palindrome/README.md

 22h45 : 17 March 2019 \
 v4 is done \
 Algorithm is done \
-Everything is done and complete \
-I never expected the algorithm to be this fast.
+I never expected the algorithm to be this fast (he can get the 10^100th input in 5sec).
 It's really incredible.
 Thanks python to have no limits of digits with your integers \